Andell4301/EreshCalcs2/arguments.md

 Used to indicate that a given card should be in position 1.
 Using this argument will automatically apply the first card bonus for the card type.
 <br><br>
-Note that this argument will not affect cards in card chains.
-<br><br>
 <strong>Usage Examples:</strong>
 <br>
 <code>/calc string: Ereshkigal buster first</code>